-After finishing a delicious meal at the MP’s Bistro, your waiter will more than likely ask you if “that’s you?”
+After finishing a delicious meal, your waiter will more than likely ask you if “that’s you?”
 In other words, “is that you finished with your meal?”
 You may also hear the phrase after a person has completed a specific action or transaction for you.
 For example, after purchasing tickets to a show, the ticket seller may exclaim, “that’s you”.
 Which pretty much means the transaction is complete and you have everything you need to continue with the rest of your day.

 5. Going For Your Messages?